How to Hire Independent Contractors Worldwide: The Complete Guide

 If a US company uses the services of foreign contractors, it doesn’t need to issue them a 1099-NEC form, as they don’t pay taxes to the US.
 However, the company does need to collect Form W-8 BEN – the equivalent of Form W-9 for foreign contractors – from each international contractor.
 Form W-8 BEN certifies that the contractor is not a US citizen and doesn’t need to be submitted to the IRS.

 Also, note that submitting form 1099 might require also submitting form 1096.
 This is because it serves as a cover sheet for all the information returns they are filing with the IRS.
 It summarizes the total number of returns and the total amount reported.
 Information returns are processed more efficiently this way, and the company is able to keep records more efficiently.

 - Manage the work and paperwork of the contractor.
 While the department that recruited the independent contractor is responsible for managing the contracted deliverables, it’s the finance team’s job to manage the administration of the contract.
 This includes gathering the necessary personal information and ensuring that the contractor is paid according to the specified terms.

 What are the legal aspects of hiring contractors in different countries?

 Finding and hiring independent contractors abroad is easier than ever, but being legally compliant globally is not, as every country has its employment rules and regulations.
-Here are some of the legal aspects of hiring contractors in different countries:
+Here are some of the legal aspects of hiring freelancers in different countries:

 - National labor laws.
 Companies that hire independent contractors abroad must navigate local labor laws country by country.
 In the UK, for example, companies that hire contractors must follow off-payroll working rules (IR35).
 You may also be required to pay a consumption tax (e.g., sales tax, goods and services tax, and value-added tax) on the contractor’s invoices.